Your Build Scripts Stink: The State of Code Smells in Build Scripts: Background and Literature Review

 \section{Background and Literature Review}

 The concept of code smells was popularized by Kent Beck on WardsWiki in the late 1990s, and later usage of the term increased by Fowler~\cite{fowler2018refactoring}, which was initially focused on identifying patterns in source code that may indicate deeper design or maintenance problems.
-Later, multiple works focused on detecting code smells in several code base including source code~\cite{liu2019deep}~\cite{kovavcevic2022automatic},~\cite{olbrich2010all}, configuration code~\cite{sharma2016does}, and Infrastructure as Code (IAC)~\cite{rahman2019systematic}.
-Barrak et al.~\cite{barrak2021builds} demonstrate that code and test smells are strong predictors of build failures.
-According to Adams et al.~\cite{adams2008evolution}, there is a strong co-evolutionary relationship between source code and build scripts.
-Build scripts have prevalent use in automating the compilation, testing, packaging, and deployment of software and are also susceptible to similar code smells.
-By encapsulating a sequence of commands and configurations, build scripts eliminate the need for manual intervention, reducing the risk of human error and accelerating the software delivery pipeline~\cite{kawalerowicz2013classification}.
-Since build scripts need to be synchronized with the source code and the entire build environment, neglecting code smells in build scripts often leads to build failures~\cite{hassan2018hirebuild}.
-Saidani and Ouni~\cite{saidani2021toward} showed that integrating bad smell detection raises build failure prediction accuracy by 4\%.
-Addressing performance-related smells can also yield greater benefits: Zhang et al.~\cite{hassan2018hirebuild} recorded a 12.4\% average improvement in build performance once performance-related smells are addressed.
+Later, multiple works focused on detecting code smells in various domains, including source code~\cite{liu2019deep,kovavcevic2022automatic, olbrich2010all}, configuration code~\cite{sharma2016does}, and Infrastructure as Code (IAC)~\cite{rahman2019systematic}.